 Increase housing choices for low-income families.

 Home Forward has been designated an MTW agency since 1998.
-The 2016 Consolidated Appropriations Act extended the MTW demonstration through fiscal year 2028 for Home Forward.
-This allows Home Forward to continue to utilize MTW flexibility to support our mission of assuring that the people of the community are sheltered.
+The Consolidated Appropriations Act of 2024 included a ten-year extension of MTW from 2028 until 2038.
+This allows Home Forward to continue to utilize MTW flexibility to support our mission of assuring that the people of our community are sheltered.

-The following Fiscal Year 2024 Moving to Work Plan details how Home Forward intends to use our flexibility.
-We will continue to use our MTW authority to best meet the needs of our community, with thoughtful intent, and the ability to quickly respond to changes in our region’s rental market and economy.
+The following Fiscal Year 2025 Moving to Work Plan details how Home Forward intends to use our flexibility.
+We will continue to use our MTW authority to best meet the needs of our community, with thoughtful intent and the ability to quickly respond to changes in our region’s rental market and economy.
 Home Forward will continue to collaborate with local government and community partners to expand and sustain housing resources for the community.
 These partnerships and Home Forward’s MTW flexibility are more important than ever as the Portland Metropolitan Area continues to experience a housing crisis, a crisis which the Portland City Council has recognized as a State of Housing Emergency since 2016 and has extended through March 2025.

-Overview of the Agency’s Long-Term MTW Goals and Objectives
+Long-Term MTW Goals and Objectives